JuliaAI/LearnAPI.jl/docs/src/fit_update_and_ingest.md

 All three methods above return a triple `(fitted_params, state, report)` whose components are explained under [`LearnAPI.fit`](@ref) below.
-Items that might be returned in `report` include: feature rankings/importances, SVM support vectors, clustering centres, methods for visualizing training outcomes, methods for saving learned parameters in a custom format, degrees of freedom, deviances.
+Items that might be returned in `report` include: feature rankings/importances, SVM support vectors, clustering centers, methods for visualizing training outcomes, methods for saving learned parameters in a custom format, degrees of freedom, deviances.
 Precisely what `report` includes might be controlled by model hyperparameters, especially if there is a performance cost to it's